By Jen Wooldridge – Editor & Designer of The Renewanation Review

-Jennifer Wooldridge has been with Renewanation from the earliest days.
-Her skill and fervor for design has grown as she has helped build The Renewanation Review from the ground up.
+Jen Wooldridge has been with Renewanation from the earliest days.
+Her skill and fervor for graphic design has grown as she has helped build The Renewanation Review magazine from the ground up.
 She now serves as the editor and designer of the magazine.
-Jen is married to Shawn and is the proud mother of Kayla, age 19.
 She is passionate about the cause of giving children a Christian worldview and sharing the hope of Christ with the world.
-You may contact her at email@example.com and connect with her through Twitter at @JenWooldridge.

 1. The End of Christian Education. (n.d.).
 Retrieved from http://www.christianpost.com/news/the-end-of-christian-education-124351.